redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

         - **High availability** and **Durability** have separate sections.

+- When you upgrade a database, the upgrade process also attempts to upgrade database modules by default.

+    - [`rladmin upgrade db`]({{<relref "/operate/rs/references/cli-utilities/rladmin/upgrade#upgrade-db">}}) will always upgrade the database's modules.

+    - If you [upgrade a database]({{<relref "/operate/rs/references/rest-api/requests/bdbs/upgrade#post-bdbs-upgrade">}}) using the REST API, you can set `"latest_with_modules": false` in the request body to prevent module upgrades.

 - Added support for [log rotation]({{<relref "/operate/rs/clusters/logging/log-security#log-rotation">}}) based on both size and time.

 #### Redis module feature sets